Car service

 A service is just an oil and filter change, Not true

-Have a look in your vehicles logbook and you will see that the services require much more than just changing the oil and filter.
+Have a look in your vehicles logbook and you will see that the services require much more than just changing the Oil and filter.
 There are inspections and adjustments that need to be carried out by experienced mechanics.

 For instance,